Distillation: Multi-effect distillation

 There are many other types of multi-effect distillation processes, including one referred to as simply multi-effect distillation (MED), in which multiple chambers, with intervening heat exchangers, are employed.

 In food processing

 Beverages

 Carbohydrate-containing plant materials are allowed to ferment, producing a dilute solution of ethanol in the process.
 Spirits such as whiskey and rum are prepared by distilling these dilute solutions of ethanol.
 Components other than ethanol, including water, esters, and other alcohols, are collected in the condensate, which account for the flavor of the beverage.
-Some of these beverages are then stored in barrels or other containers to acquire more flavor compounds and characteristic flavors.
+Some of these beverages are then stored in wooden barrels or other containers from which they acquire more flavor compounds and characteristic flavors.